Documents to download

 Known dual nationals detained and released

-Brian Jenkins from the think-tank, the RAND Corporation, has noted since May 2011 there has always been at least one known British national detained by Iran, arguing that Iran is conducting a form of “coercive diplomacy.”
+Brian Jenkins, from the think-tank the RAND Corporation, has noted since May 2011 there has always been at least one known British national detained by Iran, and argues that Iran is conducting a form of “coercive diplomacy.”

 Several foreign and dual nationals have been released, including British-Iranians.
-In the case of Australia, the United States, Germany and France, these are believed to primarily be the result of prisoner deals, where Iranians detained in other countries are released in return.
-Many of those released have been individuals who do not hold Iranian nationality.
+In the case of Australia, the United States, Germany and France, these are believed to primarily be the result of prisoner deals.
+Many of those released do not hold Iranian nationality.
 For the UK:

 Update log